goombalab/goombalab.github.io/INSTALL.md

 > Beta: You can also use the slimmed docker image with a size below 100MBs and exact same functionality.
 Just use `docker compose -f docker-compose-slim.yml up`

+## Kevin's Notes

+I followed the instructions as above, first downloading the docker app then running ``docker compose pull``.
+However, I got this error

+``bundler: failed to load command: jekyll (/usr/local/bundle/bin/jekyll)``

+when trying to run ``docker compose up``.

+To fix this, follow this website: https://stackoverflow.com/questions/69890412/bundler-failed-to-load-command-jekyll

+tldr: run
+``bundle add webrick`` then ``bundle exec jekyll serve`` will run the dev website.

 ### Build your own docker image

 > Note: this approach is only necessary if you would like to build an older or very custom version of al-folio.